 Salzburg is a gorgeous little town, perched either side of the river Salzach.
 Though beautiful, we didn’t find there to be a great deal to do there, unless you’re a massive Sound of Music fan.
 There were certainly some historic buildings, but I think we were coming down off our Berlin/Prague high still, if I’m being honest.

-From Salzburg, we hired a car and drove through some lovely local villages out to Lake Hallstatt which I would highly recommend doing – getting out into the countryside totally turned my thoughts on Salzburg around!
+From Salzburg, we hired a car and drove through some lovely local villages out to Lake Hallstatt which I would highly recommend – getting out into the countryside totally turned my thoughts on Salzburg around!

 Vienna, Austria, 1 night